Saxo Investment Brokerage Review (2024): How to Invest Using SaxoTraderGO?

 Saxo platforms Who is it for Products

-Saxo has 3 main platforms through which you can invest: SaxoTraderGO, SaxoTraderPRO and SaxoInvestor.
+Saxo has 3 main platforms through which you can invest: SaxoTraderGO, SaxoTraderPRO, and SaxoInvestor.

 SaxoTraderGO is Saxo’s most popular consumer-facing trading platform that makes it easy for users to manage investments from a wide range of asset classes, currencies and countries.
 You can see consolidated breakdowns and statistics that give you broad overviews at a glance, even historical reports of your net holdings.
-Overall, it’s a solid platform especially if you want to trade forex or on overseas stock markets.
+Overall, it’s a solid platform, especially if you want to trade forex or on overseas stock markets.

-You don’t have to apply for a CDP account to start using SaxoTraderGO.
+You don’t have to apply for a CDP account to use SaxoTraderGO.
 But you can transfer your stocks from your Saxo account to your CDP account.
 The catch is that you can’t transfer stocks from your CDP account to your Saxo account, so if you wish to sell them through SaxoTraderGO you will have to leave them in your Saxo account.

 You can use all 3 platforms free of charge, to monitor your investments and place trades.
 You can also read about global news in different industries and get a better understanding of what products you may want to buy next.